evgenyneu/image_compressor_python/README.md

 # A Python image compression program

-This a Python program I wrote for fun to practice linear algebra.
-It uses singular value expansion method to reduce the size of an image.
+This a Python program I wrote for fun to practice linear algebra concepts that I learned in Monash uni from Tim Garoni.
+The code uses singular value expansion method to reduce the size of an image.

 ## Setup